AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/intro.md

 ---
 title: Introduction to Learning and Training content
 description: Learn about the Learning and Training content feature present in Adobe Experience Manager Guides.
 feature: Authoring
 role: User
+exl-id: d00bc88c-e6ec-4aa3-971a-e9fbabe9a965
 ---
 # Overview of the Learning and Training content